niloymodak/web-development-client-10/README.md

 Short information of my website

-=>Website name:
+=>Website name: Web Development

 =>Live site link:

-=> This website is benefit for who want to became a web developer => I use a framework which name is bootstrap
+=> I use a framework which name is bootstrap
 => Hosting and Deploy in firebase
 => Server site deploy in vercel
-=> Create a google,  login and password
+=> Install Bootstrap Switch Button for toggle button => Create a google,  login and password